rust-skia/rust-skia/README.md

 ### Platform Support, Build Targets, and Prebuilt Binaries

-Because building Skia takes a lot of time and needs tools that may not be installed, the skia-bindings crate's `build.rs` tries to download prebuilt binaries from [the skia-binaries repository](<https://github.com/rust-skia/skia-binaries/releases>).
+Because building Skia takes a lot of time and needs tools that may be missing, the skia-bindings crate's `build.rs` tries to download prebuilt binaries from [the skia-binaries repository](<https://github.com/rust-skia/skia-binaries/releases>).

 | Platform | Binaries |
 | -------- | -------- |